 I decided I wanted this plant decor nook in the living room to be up against the window instead of the bookshelving.
 This would give the plants more light and leave more open space for a chair that we would also like to add to this space at a later date.

 *On a side note, I am not a plant expert and often struggle to keep thriving plants.
-Today’s post is simply written to inspire those of you like me who would like to add some plant decor to your home using vintage and rustic details in cozy spaces.
+Today’s post is simply written to inspire those of you, like me, who would like to add some plant decor to your home using vintage and rustic details in cozy spaces.

 Once the rustic blue trunk was positioned, I started looking around the house for unique vintage-style plant vessels.
 Here is a list of plant decor inspirations that I found to decorate my new plant corner with.